reshmakumar101/ai-ethics-checker/README.md

 ### 🧾 Prior Art Declaration

-This serves as a public record of authorship and publication of the **REFLECT AI Framework v1.0**, developed by the creator of the [AI Ethics Checker GPT](https://chatgpt.com/g/g-686972141ca081918f99a0a1e68345ce-ai-ethics-checker).
+This serves as a public record of authorship and publication of the **REFLECT AI Framework v1.0**, developed by the creator of the [AI Ethics Assistant GPT](https://chatgpt.com/g/g-686972141ca081918f99a0a1e68345ce-ai-ethics-checker).

 The REFLECT AI Framework is:
 - A structured, role-adaptive ethics reflection method